table of contents

 - Anxiety and depression

 While scientific studies on transcendental meditation have shown some benefits to emotional and physical wellness, many of them were uncontrolled.
 It’s unclear how much the placebo effect plays a factor in the perceived benefits of TM.
 Many programs that were studied involve lengthy TM training.
-It is possible that benefits are seen simply from the added attention of a TM teacher, group support, and the suggestion that meditation will improve participants’ symptoms (Goyal, 2014a).
+It is possible that benefits are seen simply from the added attention of a TM teacher, group support, and the suggestion that meditation will improve participants’ symptoms (Goyal-a, 2014).

 Some of the research into the conditions that transcendental meditation may help are summarized below.